quenousimporte/export-imap-notes/README.md

 # export-imap-notes

-Simple python script to export IMAP notes in markdown format.
+A simple python script to export IMAP notes in markdown format.

 Tested only with Fastmail.